One-sided DI-QKD secure against coherent attacks over long distances

 The robustness against photon losses of various forms of 1SDI QKD protocols with discrete variables have previously been explored in \cite{branciard1sided,lucamarini2012device,Vallone_2014,ioannou2022receiver,Ioannou_2022}.
 However, all these protocols are based on different forms of post-selection, where the secret key is derived only from specific measurement outcomes, discarding data from other rounds.
-Notably, in \cite{lucamarini2012device,Vallone_2014,ioannou2022receiver,Ioannou_2022}, which are B92-like protocols, rounds yielding a particular outcome are discarded entirely.
 The use of protocols where certain outcomes coming from untrusted devices are discarded does not allow to prove security against the most general class of attacks in a device-independent scenario using the recently introduced Entropy Accumulation Theorem (EAT) framework of \cite{arnon2018practical,dupuis2020entropy,metger2022generalised}.
 Moreover, it was shown in \cite{de2016randomness,sandfuchs2023coherent} that protocols relying on post-selection are indeed sensitive to coherent attacks.
-As a result, the work by Branciard et al. \cite{branciard1sided}, as mentioned by the same authors, is based on a security proof applicable against coherent attacks, only under the constraint that the devices do not retain memory from previous rounds, thus precluding consideration of fully untrusted parties.
-This limitation extends to subsequent works such as \cite{Vallone_2014,lucamarini2012device}.
-More recently, Ioannou et al. \cite{ioannou2022receiver,Ioannou_2022} studied a 1SDI prepare-and-measure setting, where the security was proven only against collective attacks.
-Notably, their class of protocols allows for the demonstration of security at detection efficiencies that can be relatively low.
-However, this setting, since it is of the prepare-and-measure type, does not allow to achieve secure communication over distances comparable to standard QKD protocols.